benjyblack/honours/README.md

 > NOTE: Running Node.js applications in the __production__ environment enables caching, which is disabled by default in all other environments.

 ## Live App
 You can see the most recent version of this code live, right [here](http://agile-ocean-2183.herokuapp.com/).
+Login as a professor with credentials:
+  Email: professor@gmail.com
+  Password: professor

 ## Getting Started